Dniel97/RedSea/readme.md

     list                Lists stored sessions if any exist

     add                 Prompts for a TV or Mobile session.
-The TV option displays a 6 digit key for linking.
+The TV option displays a 6 digit key which should be entered inside link.tidal.com where the user can login.
 The Mobile option prompts for a Tidal username and password.
 Both options authorize a session which then gets stored in the sessions file